jnmeyr/haskfuck/README.md

 # Haskfuck #

-A [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in Haskell.
+A [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in Haskell using Arrows.

 ### Licence ###